defied/EVpilot/README.md

 ## EVpilot

-A utility that will parse through the Unreal Engine API json-formatted data and present information to the user in a readable format.
+A utility that will parse through the Unreal Engine API and present information to the user in a readable format.

+Note: Although this script was built using CCP's EVE: Valkyrie as reference, CCP considers is a violation of their EULA to use this utility on traffic generated from their client/server.
+Therefore:

-### "It is important to read the EULA of the product you are monitoring for any violations committed from the use of this software."
+#### "It is important to read the EULA of the product you are monitoring for any violations committed from the use of this software."

-### "This code is purely for educational purposes only and the author claims no responsibility, nor endorses, any activity or enhancement of this product, and cannot be held liable."
+#### "This code is purely for educational purposes only and the author claims no responsibility, nor endorses, any activity or enhancement of this product, and cannot be held liable."

 #### You must install sslsplit